alexezeder/fmt_bnchmrk_gnrtr/README.md

 ### How to run

 **First of all, I strongly recommend you to not run this project on your machine yet.
-But you can do this at your own risk.**
+You can run it at your own risk, of course, but please read this entire file.**

 These packages should be installed in your system: